Back

 Could I not feature a museum in my Seoul highlights?
 This is the flagship museum of Korean history and art in South Korea and is the cultural organization that represents Korea.
 It attracts over 3 million visitors annually, which makes it one of the most visited museums in the world.

-This museum will be my best recommendation if you visit Seoul on a rainy day.
-And it’s so big you can easily spend the whole day without visiting it all.
+This museum is my best recommendation if you visit Seoul on a rainy day.
+It's so big that you can easily spend the whole day without visiting it all.
 Check the official website for info and exhibitions here.

 There's also the Museum of Modern and Contemporary Art (MMCA), which didn't have a great exhibition when I went, so I'm leaving this as a side note.